 Recognition – finding the time

 We all need to make a living, but what do we really want from our job?
-If the answer is recognition, it doesn’t come easy in fast-paced business environment where the stage is set to maximize financial performance.
+If the answer is recognition, it doesn’t come easy in a fast-paced business environment where the stage is set to maximize financial performance.

 Recognizing drivers can be especially difficult with the spectrum of regulations, risky and unprofitable behaviors that have to be managed within a remote workforce.
 Before long, even the best drivers will start to think “I am not appreciated here.”